tms1337/cpp-algos/README.md

 # cpp-algos
-Some of my solutions for kattis and project euler.
+Some of my solutions for kattis, project euler and UVa.